ethanstrominger/SimpleCarJava/tests.md

 - Test 4: I can delete a car by ID.
 - Figure out how Ethan can right-click remotely
 - Refactor Hashtable loops
-- This is a test this is much better
+- Clean up this document (rename, TOC,...)
 ----------------------------------
 DONE:
 - Test 3: I can get a list of cars that match a specific color.